 When all the money pleasantries are over, I then excuse myself and go and find a spot to put it away.
 I make sure the customer never sees where I put the money, and if I think they may have done, I'll take advantage of his post-coital (or whatever the terminology is for a guy) state and pop out to move the money elsewhere.
 It may sound anally-retentive and just a little bit over the top I know, but it has been known to happen that a customer will watch where you to see where you put your fee, excuse himself to go to the toilet, then steal the money back, leaving you none the wiser until he's gone and you go to retrieve it.

 You will also get the rather naughty customers who will pay you with the odd fake note.
 Unintentionally or otherwise.
 Thank goodness it doesn't happen that often.
 But often enough to warrant a mention.
 Feel the notes to make sure they have the same texture.
 Some are made on paper that feels nothing like an authentic note.
 If in doubt hold the notes up to the light to make sure the Queen's watermark is present.
 And double check the silver strip is running through them.
-Consider getting a pen that you can mark the notes with to ensure their authenticity.
-Shopkeepers use them and they can be purchased here or at Maplins for around £7 plus VAT.
-A small price to pay although we are informed that some forgeries get past even this test.
+'Fake note detector' pens have become less useful with the advent of plastic notes – they tried to make a mark on certain sorts of paper.

 I'm afraid I have one more no-no, and that is the acceptance of cheques.
 To those ladies that have been doing this for a while, this may seem like redundant advice, but there are some conmen out there that will deliberately seek out new and naive ladies who they will then try to persuade into accepting cheques.
 They will probably say things like they've seen other escorts that have accepted cheques with no problem.
 Personally I would take that with a pinch of salt.
 Even if the cheque was accompanied by a cheque guarantee card, I wouldn't take it.
 The client could then pop along to his bank and ask them to stop payment on it.
 He would have to pay a nominal fee for doing so, but nothing compared to paying for a 3 or 4 hour booking, or even an overnight.
 Can you imagine doing an overnight booking and not being paid for it??
 It doesn't bear thinking about does it?